Jim Hess

-James Ray Hess (December 1, 1936 – October 2, 2021) was an American football coach.
+James Ray Hess (December 1, 1936 – October 2, 2021) was an American football coach and college athletics administrator.
 He served as the head football coach at Angelo State University in San Angelo, Texas from 1974 to 1981, Stephen F. Austin State University in Nacogdoches, Texas from 1982 to 1988, and New Mexico State University in Las Cruces, New Mexico from 1990 to 1996, compiling career college football coaching record of 134–108–5.
 Hess led his 1978 Angelo State team to a NAIA Division I Football National Championship.
 Hess began his coaching career at the high school level in the state of Texas.
 He was also a scout for the Dallas Cowboys of the National Football League (NFL).

 Early years

 Hess was a native of Farmersville, Texas.
 He attended Farmersville High School.
 He later enrolled at Paris Junior College.
 He transferred to Southeastern Oklahoma State University after his sophomore season.
 He received his master's degree from the University of North Texas in 1966.